grigortodorov/rag-best-practices/docs/05-production.md

 Never embed API keys or credentials into tool arguments, logs, or chunk text.
 Use allowlisted tools and server-side credentials.

+### Computer-use / GUI agents

+If the agent drives a browser or desktop UI (not only typed MCP tools), apply the same fail-closed and allowlist mindset: confirm destructive actions, never scrape secrets from the screen, and prefer APIs/MCP when they exist.
+See [12 — Computer-use tools](12-computer-use-tools.md) and [examples/computer-use-checklist.md](../examples/computer-use-checklist.md).

 ## Reliability patterns

 - **Fail closed** on empty or below-threshold retrieval: abstain rather than hallucinate